eflorida/the-challenge/pages/posts/the-lsat-day-before.md

 author: Erik
 ---

-Mid-morning in the living room, beermosa with Firestone 805 and 90's pop-rock playlist.
+<small>Mid-morning in the living room, beermosa with Firestone 805 and 90's pop-rock playlist.</small>

 ### It's the last day of 2022!